cuzelac/parallels-scripts/README.md

 ## Usage

-1. Clone a new VM with `pnew`
+1. Clone a new VM with `pnew VM_NAME`
-1. Start up and ssh into a stopped or suspended VM with `pstart`
+1. Start up and ssh into a stopped or suspended VM with `pstart VM_NAME`
-1. Log in to a running VM with `pssh`
+1. Log in to a running VM with `pssh VM_NAME`
-1. Get the IP address of a VM with `pip`
+1. Get the IP address of a VM with `pip VM_NAME`
     * useful for copying files around

 ## Notes / TODOs